crliljedahl-13/deterministic-takeover-demo/README.md

 **Deterministic Forced-Sale Mechanism for Time-Bound Ownership**
 https://github.com/crliljedahl-13/deterministic-takeover-demo/blob/main/Deterministic_Forced_Sale_Mechanism.pdf

-This repository contains a minimal Ethereum-based implementation of the mechanism described above.
-The demo implementation is referred to as *MomentTakeover*.
+This repository contains an Ethereum-based implementation of the deterministic forced-sale mechanism described in the accompanying paper, providing an on-chain validation of its core rules and guarantees.

+The implementation is referred to as *MomentTakeover*.

 ---